MichaelHaussmann/spil/docs/testing.md

 ## Integration Tests - Data tests

 Most tests work in conjunction with the configuration.
-Per default, they use the shipped demo configuration `hamlet_conf`.
+Per default, they use the shipped demo configuration `spil_hamlet_conf`.

-On session start, Pytest runs file creations (inside the `hamlet_conf/data/testing` folder).
+On session start, Pytest runs file creations (inside the `spil_hamlet_conf/data/testing` folder).
 These files are used by the tests (including doctests).

 When creating a new configuration for a pipeline, it is recommended to implement related tests.